 Avoid inherently risky bets

 If you’re new to sports betting, focus on straight bets.
 Targeting straight bets will allow you to become better at locating value bets and performing unbiased research before each game.
-Once you begin turning profit on a regular basis, you can attempt tackling more exotic bets.
+Once you begin turning a profit on a regular basis, you can attempt tackling more exotic bets.

 When it comes to parlays, many experts believe that even veteran sports bettors should avoid them.
 Theoretically speaking, if your prediction rate is high enough, parlay bets have a higher expected value than straight bets.
 However, this comes at the cost of increased variance.
 One thing is certain: if your prediction rate is average or worse, parlays are a surefire way to quickly donate your entire bankroll to your sportsbook operator.